[Approximate Reading Time : 4 mins]

 Cost of Manuscript Editing

 Manuscript editing is a specialized skill and the better qualified an editor is, the more it will cost you.
 The cost will also depend types of editing required and the urgency involved.
 In India, editing rates are usually quoted by the page or per word.
 Hourly rates are reserved for exceptionally lengthy manuscripts.
-Rates can range depending on various factors.

 The complexity of your manuscript and the editor’s skill and experience are two crucial factors in determining cost.
 For instance, academic books or those that require a good deal of fact-checking will need closer scrutiny and thus, command a higher rate of editing.
 Similarly, the works of new authors are likely to need more editing and polishing.
 If your manuscript needs to be edited on an urgent basis, it is likely to cost you more.
 Similarly, a highly experienced editor will charge much higher than less experienced ones.